prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // After this deadline, the merchant won't accept payments for the contact
       pay_deadline: Timestamp;

+      // Transfer deadline for the exchange.
+Must be in the
+      // deposit permissions of coins used to pay for this order.
+      wire_transfer_deadline: Timestamp;

       // Merchant's public key used to sign this proposal; this information
       // is typically added by the backend Note that this can be an ephemeral key.
       merchant_pub: EddsaPublicKey;